Bruc3U/Titanic_analysis/README.md

 The formula for linear regression is a useful tool to predict values using the data from the Regression Results table.<br>
 linear regression: Y=mX + b

-This formula is also useful to understand the relationship between coefficients.
+This formula is needed to understand the relationship between coefficients.
 This will help us compute a Final Survival Score for each profile.<br>
 The higher the score the greater chance the individual will have to survive.
-For instance, let's look at some examples:
+Let's look at some examples:

 ![image](https://github.com/Bruc3U/Titanic_analysis/assets/142362478/880dbe1e-c951-4844-ac08-36622390c9dd)

+The poor old man profile and the poor old woman profiles, explains what we explored earlier in our first observations.<br>
+Both profile are identical, except the gender.<br>
+As you can see, the poor old woman has a better survival score.<br>

+The range of our Survival Score is between: -7.4 to 5.7.<br>
+This means the best possible profile according to the data limitation can be as high as 5.7.<br>

 Thanks to the solver feature in Excel we were able to find the Best and Worst profiles.